triviapatente/android/README.md

 <a name="intro"></a>
 ## Introduction
 TriviaPatente is a mobile application that makes it easier and funnier to learn the theory of the driving license, connecting you with your friends.
-Developed the Android app in Java.
+This repository contains the Android application written in Java.
 |TODO SOME SCREENSHOTS|TODO SOME SCREENSHOTS|TODO SOME SCREENSHOTS|
 |:----- |:----- |:----- |
 ||||